Cloudberry is a tempting fruit that is readily available at any departmental store in the produce section.

 The texture is said to be similar to that of fresh yogurt, with silky and creamy softness.

-Not only are these fruits tasteful, but they are also quite nutritious due to the various benefits they hold in the health category.
+Both are these fruits tasteful, but they are also quite nutritious due to the various benefits they hold in the health category.

 With Vitamin C, K, zinc, magnesium, carotene, etc.

-, on their belt, they are a mine of nutrients that anyone can enjoy without worry.
+On their belt, they are a mine of nutrients that anyone can enjoy without worry.

 The cloudberry fruit is believed to help detoxify the body, help against anemia, and strengthen bone structure.